quii/learn-go-with-tests/error-types.md

 **[You can find all the code for here](https://github.com/quii/learn-go-with-tests/tree/master/q-and-a/error-types)**

+**Creating your own types for errors can be an elegant way of tidying up your code, making your code easier to use and test.**

 Pedro on the Gopher Slack asks

 > If I’m creating an error like `fmt.Errorf("%s must be foo, got %s", bar, baz)`, is there a way to test equality without comparing the string value?